AndreVarandas/lyceum-of-wisdom-questions/README.md

 Repository containing most of the questions displayed in Rise of Kingdoms Lyceum of Wisdom.

-Initial data was taken from [https://github.com/KingRider/lyceum-of-wisdom](https://github.com/KingRider/lyceum-of-wisdom) then converted to `csv` and finally converted to `json`.
+Initial data was taken from [https://github.com/KingRider/lyceum-of-wisdom](https://github.com/KingRider/lyceum-of-wisdom) then converted to `json`.

 Questions were automatically converted into English shamelessly using Google translate.